-Unlike many mashed potato recipe we have come across, this recipe is actually made in advance.
-That’s right, you can make these mashed potatoes up to two days before serving.
+We're big fans of pretty much every dish the Food Network star makes, but these tasty mashed potatoes are the creamiest and dreamiest and we promise, they're going to become a family favorite, even for the person doing the cooking.
+Unlike many mashed potato recipes we have come across, this recipe is actually made in advance.
+That's right, you can make these buttery mashed potatoes up to two days before serving.
 It takes just one more thing off your plate.

 How to Make the Pioneer Woman's Mashed Potatoes